escher-ai/escher-cli-old/README.md

 # escher-cli

 a command line tool that makes it easy to run massive experiments on AWS, GCE, etc.

+## Organization

+up-to-date stuff are in `dev/alpha` branch.
+We push to master to keep people updated.

 ## Todos